Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   By embedding the DashEventMessageBox structure in timed metadata samples some of the benefits of its usages in DASH and CMAF are kept.
-In addition it enables signalling of gaps, overlapping events and multiple events starting at the same time in a single timed metadata track.
+In addition it enables signalling of gaps, overlapping events and multiple events starting at the same time in a single timed metadata track for this scheme.
 In addition, the parsing and processing of DashEventMessageBoxes is supported in many players.Tho support this DashEventMessageBox embedded timed metadata track instantiation it is described in clause 9.